Fog Beer at Atrapaniebla Brewery

 Where to Try It

-To set up a visit to the brewery, you must call them at +56964954303.
-The fog-catchers are 2.5 miles away from the main building, so you'll need a car if you'd like to see them in action.
+To set up a visit to the brewery, you must call them.
+The fog-catchers are 2.5 miles away from the main building, so the brewers say you'll need a car with four-wheel drive if you'd like to see them in action.